ONLINE COURSE

 During our last, fifth week, we explain the difference between observational and experimental data, and show how to proceed with a causal-effect study when only observational data is available.
 We cover all the steps, from forming research questions, to posing assumptions and thinking of the ways to justify them.

-We show how to think when designing such studies, as also how to think when analysing obtained data.
-We use real world examples from different impact evaluations that were used for further decision-making.
+We show how to think when designing causal-effect studies, as also how to think when analysing causal relationships.
+We use real world examples from different impact evaluations that were used for evidence-based decision-making.

-Yes, you can cancel the course anytime during your first week, or before accessing material of the second week, and you will get full refund.
-The cancellation needs to be done in writing by emailing to admin@tarastats.com, the latest 30 days after enrolment.
+Yes, you can cancel the course anytime during your Week 1 lessons, or before accessing material of Week 2 lessons, and you will get full refund.
+The cancellation needs to be done in writing by emailing to admin@tarastats.com in 30 days after enrolment or official start of the course (whichever comes later).
+Cancellations after this period of time are not be possible.

 The Online Consultation Hour With The Instructor is available to clarify questions during your learning process.
 When you enrol for the course, you get access to an online consultation booking calendar where you select the time that suits you.
 To get the most out of this online consultation hour, we recommend that you send questions for which you need clarification at least 72 hours before the consultation with the instructor.
 Details of where to send questions are provided once you enrol for the course.